 In 2015, Alexander was elected a Chancellor of the Academy of American Poets.
 She has been a fellow at the Radcliffe Institute for Advanced Study at Harvard University, and at the Whitney Humanities Center at Yale University.
-She is currently the Thomas E. Donnelley Professor of African American Studies and inaugural Frederick Iseman Professor of Poetry at Yale University; she lives in New York City.
+Formerly the Thomas E. Donnelley Professor of African American Studies and inaugural Frederick Iseman Professor of Poetry at Yale University, she is currently Wun Tsun Tam Mellon Professor in the Humanities at Columbia University in New York City, where she lives.

 Crave Radiance: New and Selected Poems 1990-2010 (Graywolf Press, 2010)

 American Sublime (Graywolf Press, 2005)

 Antebellum Dream Book (Graywolf Press, 2001)